senofi/documentation/docs/source/iac-jenkins.rst

 Variable Set
 ------------

-Update to include ALL variables in a table when merging with main doc.
+|checkbox| **Enter terraform variables**

+.. csv-table:: terraform variables
+   :file: table-terraform-variables.csv
+   :header-rows: 1

-All the terraform variables and their values (including sensitive and non-sensitive) are added in variable set.
+All the terraform variables and their values (including sensitive and non-sensitive) are added in a variable set.
 The details of actual variables and samples can be referred in the repository under directory “aws/templates”.

 All the variables in the templates are required to add in the variable set.
-The detailed description of the variable’s significance is documented in base document as a table to refer as well.
+The detailed description of the variable’s significance is documented above.

 The variable set is preferred as it can be shared across workspaces which is the typical use case in our solution.
 Configure variable set